xyroton/xyroton.github.io/src/blog/dactyl_manuform.md

 2. Make the switches hot-swappable by using [single PCBs](https://github.com/JKing-B16/keyboard-pcbs/tree/master/amoeba-king).

-Overall, it is a solid keyboard, especially if you take the time to adjust it to your ergonomic needs, because that is what the Dactyl-Manuform was truly meant for.
+Therefore, one needs to take the time to adjust the keyboard to one’s ergonomic needs, because that is what the Dactyl-Manuform was truly meant for.

-If you have any questions or critiques, feel free to use the comment section below.
+If you have any questions or suggestions, feel free to use the comment section below.

 **Stats you might find interesting:**
 This article was typed on: